Sustainability

 Contact: annette.sweeney@tudublin.ie

-This is an In-person applied learning event for Culinary Arts students in collaboration with industry leaders that supports peer-to-peer learning in promoting a sustainability mindset in young chefs.
-We are deligthed to invite JP McMahon - Michelin Chef Patron Aniar Restaurant and Author, Tom Hunt Eco-chef Food Writer and Author and Jordan Bailey - Michelin Chef Bech-Bailey who will give a talk/demonstration of how to implement their focus of sustainability into culinary arts.
-Student groups will also have the opportunity to create a dish representative of this.
+This was an In-person applied learning event for Culinary Arts students in collaboration with industry leaders that supports peer-to-peer learning in promoting a sustainability mindset in young chefs.
+We were delighted to invite JP McMahon - Michelin Chef Patron Aniar Restaurant and Author, Tom Hunt Eco-chef Food Writer and Author and Jordan Bailey - Michelin Chef Bech-Bailey who gave a talk/demonstration of how to implement their focus of sustainability into culinary arts.
+Student groups also had the opportunity to create a dish representative of this.

 Wednesday 28 February 10.30 am - 1.30 pm - Sustainable Food & Diversity Festival.